 Labor induction which is actually the process of bringing in labor through medicines may indeed be necessary sometimes.
 However, if the baby and mother are rather doing well, one needs to avoid it.

 It is seen that labor induction does double up one’s chances of having a cesarean.
 Do not go to the hospital until one is in the last stage of labor.
 Reaching hospital early could also lead to unnecessary medical interventions like a c-section.

 7. Learn How to Turn a Breech Baby

 A breech baby is rather positioned as feet downwards and head upwards.
 This position does cause complications during the time of delivery.
 In this condition, a woman has to undergo cesarean delivery.
 Therefore, if one’s baby is in breech position at around the 36th week, one’s doctor or one’s midwife can teach one’s hands to belly movements to turn one’s baby’s head downwards.

-This correction in the baby’s position will indeed reduce the mother’s chances of delivering through c-section.
-In case of failure to alter the required position of the baby, the doctor may, in fact, make use of forceps or vacuum extractor as a safer alternative to a C-section.
+This correction in the baby’s position will indeed reduce the mother’s chances of delivering through cesarean section.
+In case of failure to alter the required position of the baby, the doctor may, in fact, make use of forceps or vacuum extractor as a safer alternative to a cesarean section.